 "I see."
 It wasn't surprising after what she'd been through.
 Most likely, it had saved all their lives a couple of times.
 However, the fact that she still was so on edge that she couldn't relax even in sleep and had her wand ready even while walking in the corridors of Hogwarts spoke of more deep trauma than he had realised.
 "Young McGregor seems to be a bit of a prankster.
 He probably didn't know how unwise it is to pull that kind of joke on someone who has fought in a war.
 I'll make sure that this matter is addressed.
 Your quick reaction was commendable, and while on the run, it probably saved lives, but now it's putting your fellow students at risk.
 You need to let down your guard."

-"Do you think I don't know that?" she asked, angrily wiping her eyes.
+"Do you think I don't know that?" she asked, angrily wiping her eyes, as new tears kept building.
 "What do you suggest I do?"

 "For now, I suggest you take a calming potion and get some rest.
 It's probably best if you stay here for the night, too."